-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 2,357 bags yesterday; to register these stocks at 1,408,331 bags.
-There was meanwhile a larger in number 5,805 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 23,022 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 13,050 bags yesterday, to register these stocks at 1,675,880 bags, with 94.90% of these certified stocks being held in Europe at a total of 1,590,210 bags and the remaining 5.10% being held in the USA at a total 85,661 bags.
+There was meanwhile a smaller in number 7,685 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 99,029 bags.

-The London market ended the day on a positive note but with only 26% of the earlier gains of the day intact, while the New York market ended the day on a negative note and with 75.6% of the earlier losses of the day intact.
-These closes assist to paint something of a negative picture for the charts and does little to inspire confidence and one might think that the markets are due only for a near to steady start for early trade today, against the prices set yesterday, as follows:
+The London market ended the day on a modest positive note with 58.33% of the earlier gains of the day intact, while the New York market ended the day on a likewise modest negative note with 71.88% of the earlier losses of the day intact.
+This mixed close, does little to indicate direction nor does it inspire confidence and one might think that the markets are due for little better than a hesitant start to early trade today, against the prices set yesterday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.